BilalM04/MultiAI/README.md

 # MultiAI

-MultiAI is a multi-mode AI app offering four core capabilities:
+MultiAI is a multi-mode AI app offering five core capabilities:

 - **Chatbot** for general conversations
 - **Searchbot** for LLM-powered web search
 - **Voicebot** for fully voice-driven conversations
 - **File Q&A** for interacting with documents using Retrieval-Augmented Generation (RAG)
+- An **Account System** to save, load, and manage your chat histories

 **Explore MultiAI at:** https://multi-ai.streamlit.app/